 What is the RRSP Contribution Limit?

-Don’t forget that your contribution room carries over; room you didn’t use in previous years can be used this year and in subsequent years.
+Don’t forget that your contribution room carries over the room you didn’t use in previous years can be used this year and in subsequent years.
 This allows people who have gone through hard times to catch up with their investments, while still getting the benefits of contributing below the limit.

 What about Contributing to A Spouse or Common-law Partner’s RRSP?